MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/planner-limits.md

 > An active task is a task that is not completed.

 > [!NOTE]
 > Delta sync lets users passively receive updates in real time while the app is open.
-Users beyond the delta-sync limits will still get updates normally when they re-open the app.
+Users beyond the delta-sync limits will not see updates in real time.

 > [!NOTE]
 > Most Planner plans are owned by a group.
 Plans created by other apps, and shown in Planner, may be owned by a user.